piazzai/cvless/README.md

 Placing a CV with picture directly on the homepage, cvless aims to discourage wordy introductions and highlight professional achievements.
 If you print the homepage, the layout automatically changes to give the CV a more traditional appearance.
 This means you no longer have to maintain a separate CV for offline distribution.

-See [my personal website](https://piazzai.github.io) to get a better sense of what the theme looks like.
+See the [demo](https://cvless.netlify.app) to get a better sense of what the theme looks like.

 ![](https://github.com/piazzai/cvless/blob/master/assets/demo.jpg)